-Rare earth magnets are the strongest type of the permanent magnets manufactured and are integral to the high tech industry, especially in the clean energies, like the wind turbine generators and the electric vehicle motors.
-China extracts and it produces over 95% of the world’s rare earth minerals, moreover has cut its exports since the year 2010.
-In addition to the supply chain concerns, extraction process is extremely destroying the environment.
+Rare earth magnets are the strongest type of permanent magnets manufactured and are integral to the high-tech industry, especially in clean energies, like wind turbine generators and electric vehicle motors.
+China extracts and produces over 95% of the world’s rare earth minerals, moreover has cut its exports since the year 2010.
+In addition to the supply chain concerns, the extraction process is extremely destroying the environment.

-Recently, a lot of experimental work has been done on the Iron and Nitrogen in order to combine for manufacturing a much stronger iron nitride magnet.
+In the over 10 years, a lot of experimental work has been done on Iron and Nitrogen in order to combine for manufacturing a much stronger iron nitride magnet.
 In the beginning, experiments produced only thin films or powders which were not appropriate and suitable for many applications.
 But, when the fabrication process was employed and it produced the magnet in the bulk form that can be used in a number of applications.
 Moreover fabrication process in very compatible with the existing mass-production techniques.
-Nitrogen and the iron inputs are comparatively low cost, hence enabling extremely cheap permanent magnets which exceed performance of the rare earth magnets.
+Nitrogen and iron inputs are comparatively low cost, hence enabling extremely cheap permanent magnets which exceed the performance of the rare earth magnets.

-- Iron nitride permanent magnet does not need any rare earth inputs.
-It uses low cost and common nitrogen and the iron inputs.
+1. does not need any rare-earth inputs.
+It uses low-cost and common nitrogen and iron inputs.